Patellofemoral syndrome: understanding pain at the front of the knee

 Key takeaways

-THE patellofemoral syndrome is a common cause of pain in the front of the knee.
-It is generally linked to a mechanical problem of patellar slippage, often exacerbated by a muscular imbalance or repeated overload.
+Patellofemoral pain syndrome is a common cause of pain at the front of the knee.
+It is usually related to a mechanical problem with the kneecap's movement, often exacerbated by muscle imbalance or repetitive strain.

 The pain typically occurs when climbing stairs, after prolonged sitting, or during sports.
 Diagnosis is based primarily on clinical examination, and treatment is primarily based on... rehabilitation, the adaptation of activities and the correction of contributing factors.